kenhding/MODINSdoc/docs/source/userInfo.rst

 .. warning::

   Please store and process your data in the given storage folder.
-Processing your data directly under your home directory will be very slow due to the RAID1 setup and consume the limit sharing space between users
+Processing your data directly under your home directory will be very slow due to the RAID1 setup and consume the limit sharing space between users.
+In case you need to share your data with other users, please call 7849.

 **Python:**